How to build an article progress indicator in React

 1progress {2 position: fixed;3 left: 0;4 top: 0;5 width: 100%;6 height: 0.5rem;7 appearance: none;8 border: none;9 background-color: transparent;10 color: black;11}1213progress::-webkit-progress-bar {14 background-color: transparent;15}1617progress::-webkit-progress-value {18 background-color: black;19}2021progress::-moz-progress-bar {22 background-color: black;23}

-element styles, and give it our own.
+We disable the native progress element styles, and give it our own.
 Feel free to customise values such as the height and colour to your preference.

 Now simply render your component and admire your hard work!